Shipley station is one of the few triangular stations in the UK, as this Google Map shows.

 - If you are relaying the track, you will make sure, that the track and platforms fit your current trains, which could run for another five years or more.

-- The tunnels and platforms will probably fit, so that there is only a small space between the train and platform.
+- The tunnels and platforms will probably be sized, so that there is only a small gap between the train and platform.

 - The slab track chosen looks to be of the highest quality and similar to that which Transport for London are using on the Sub Surface lines, as described in this article in Rail Engineer.